 How To Draw Blood: A Step-By-Step Guide

 Phlebotomy, the practice of drawing blood from a vein, is a proficiency that all nurses need to learn.
-While not commonly taught in nursing school, programs recommend nursing students take extra courses in how to take blood to hone this skill.
+While not commonly taught in nursing school programs, many recommend that nursing students take extra courses in how to take blood to hone this skill.

 The practice of phlebotomy is not something that can strictly be learned from watching videos or reading a how-to guide but something that must be practiced repeatedly in a controlled environment with other trained professionals.
 It’s important to speak to your supervisor to learn the steps in order to become certified in your hospital.
-Each healthcare system has their own requirements prior to nurses performing blood draws.
+Each healthcare system has its own requirements prior to nurses performing blood draws.